 Date nut bread is dark, rich, moist, and delicious.
-It’s an old favorite you might not have thought about for years, but if you love banana bread and zucchini bread, then you need to add this classic quick bread to your recipe collection.
+It’s an old favorite you might not have thought about for years, but trust me, you need to add this classic quick bread to your recipe collection

 date nut bread redux

 Date nut bread, aka date walnut loaf, is a traditional Scottish tea bread that became popular in the US in the 1920s.
 Thin slices, slathered with cream cheese and cut in small triangles were the ultimate tea sandwich.
 No doubt your mom and grand-mom had a date nut bread in their recipe boxes, and it was so popular that several companies, including Thomas’, have made commercial loaves over the years.
 Pillsbury still makes a date nut bread mix, too.
 Retro date nut bread has fallen out of fashion but it definitely deserves a comeback.
 The bread is super moist, and rich.
 It keeps well and is even better in the days after it’s baked.

 what you’ll need for a date and walnut loaf

 Recipes for date nut bread follow a basic pattern but the details can vary.
 All require some sort of very hot or boiling liquid to soften the dates: it’s often plain water, but that definitely leaves the door open for adding flavor by changing up the liquid.

 - dried pitted dates ~ look for them in the dried fruit section of your supermarket.
 They should be moist and somewhat sticky ~ if yours are old or very dry, buy a new fresh package.

 - brown sugar ~ light or dark brown will work.
 Dark brown gives a richer molasses flavor and darker color.

 - walnuts ~ toasting is optional but will bring out flavor and crunch.